ball pit.jpg

 Pre-requisite: Must have taken Open or Intro to Utility class and be able to perform Open exercises.
 This class focuses on training and proofing the Utility Obedience exercises: signals, scent discrimination, directed jumping, directed retrieve, and moving stand.

-MON 11:00 - 11:45 am Instructor: Marty Siegrist Limit 4 FULL
+MON 11:00 - 11:45 am Instructor: Marty Siegrist Limit 4

 UKC Utility